TurboGears/tg2docs/docs/main/DownloadInstall.rst

 Install a Database Driver
 -------------------------

-.. hint:: The installation of the database backend is a topic outside of the scope of this document.

 TurboGears uses SQLAlchemy as its default ORM (Object Relational Mapper) layer.
 SQLAlchemy maintains excellent documentation on all the `engines supported`_.

+.. hint:: The installation of the database backend is a topic outside of the scope of this document.
+Most Linux distributions can install `PostgreSQL`_ or `MySQL`_ via a simple package-manager call.
+You will often need to install a "-dev" package for the client library to be able to build the database client library for Python.

 Here are the easy_install commands for two of the most common free SQL databases.
 We provide these here because they are very common, yet